 What would happen to companies if they were forced to pay the real cost of water?
 How will we be impacted by prolonged droughts that lead to more stringent landscaping and home water use laws?

 Water will surely be the game-changer of the next 25 years.
 This year's Seeley is a can't miss opportunity for the entire green industry to discuss this topic.
 The board has made a concerted effort to invite speakers from across the green industry: greenhouse, nursery, landscape and allied trade as well as water experts outside our industry.

 Join fellow industry leaders as we dive into the water topic.
 We believe the new, easier to access location, and a reduced registration cost that the Summit offers will be attractive to many leaders in the industry.
 Reserve your spot now!

-ITHACA, NY — The Board of Cornell University's Seeley Conference is pleased to announce that the next Seeley Summit will take place June 22-24, 2014 in Lisle, Illinois – conveniently located for ease of travel into Chicago O'Hare and Midway airports.
+Join Dr. Griffin and many other experts from both within and outside the green industry as we tackle the burgeoning issue of water scarcity.
+This year's Seeley will take place June 22-24, 2014 in Lisle, Illinois – conveniently located for ease of travel into Chicago O'Hare and Midway airports.

 About Seeley Summits

 The Seeley Summit evolved from the Seeley Conference, which was established in 1986 in honor of Dr. John G. Seeley (1915-2007) after his retirement from Cornell University.
 Each year a topic important to the future of floriculture is chosen by the Board of Directors.